Tadej Pogačar: 2020 – first Tour win

 At the beginning of the third week, Pogačar sat in second overall at 40 seconds behind Roglič.
-On stage 17, the queen stage which finished atop the Col de la Loze, he struggled to follow Roglič before eventually losing 17 seconds.
-Ahead of the penultimate stage, a 36.2 km time trial finishing at La Planche des Belles Filles, Pogačar faced a 57 second deficit to Roglič.
-At the first time check, he had already managed to claw back 13 seconds from his compatriot.
-He headed into the final climb with a lead of 36 seconds and a deficit of 21 seconds on the virtual GC.
-On the climb, Pogačar continued to gradually gain time before going into the virtual maillot jaune with 4 km left.
-He eventually took the stage victory, almost a minute and a half ahead of Tom Dumoulin while Roglič finished almost two minutes down.
-His third stage win of the race, the result meant he took the maillot jaune with a lead of 59 seconds on Roglič and also the lead in the mountain classification.
+On stage 17, the queen stage, which finished atop the Col de la Loze, he struggled to follow Roglič, eventually losing 17 seconds.
+Ahead of the penultimate stage, a 36.2 km time trial finishing at La Planche des Belles Filles, Pogačar faced a 57-second deficit to Roglič.
+He began to claw back time from his compatriot, and he headed into the final climb with a lead of 36 seconds in the stage and a deficit of 21 seconds on the virtual GC.
+Pogačar gained time on the climb before going into the virtual maillot jaune with 4 km left.
+He took the stage victory, his third of the race, almost a minute and a half ahead of Tom Dumoulin while Roglič finished almost two minutes down.
+The result meant he took the maillot jaune with a lead of 59 seconds on Roglič and the lead in the mountain classification.
 The next day, he finished safely in the peloton to officially win the Tour, becoming the first Slovenian winner of the race.
 At the age of 21, he also became the second youngest winner of the Tour, just behind Henri Cornet, who won the Tour in 1904 at the age of 19.
 In addition to winning the Tour, he also won the young rider classification as well as the mountains classification.
 The previous rider to win three jerseys was Eddy Merckx in 1972.
 He became the twelfth rider to win the Tour de France on his first attempt, and the first since 1983.

-After the Tour, Pogačar competed in the men's road race at the World Championships where he rode in support of Roglič, who eventually finished in sixth place.
+After the Tour, Pogačar competed in the men's road race at the World Championships, where he supported Roglič, who finished in sixth place.
 Three days later, he competed at La Flèche Wallonne where he finished in ninth place.
 He ended his season at Liège–Bastogne–Liège, where he originally finished in fourth place before moving up to third following Julian Alaphilippe's relegation.